 Option 1: Districts of Choice (EC §§48300 through 48315): The law allows, but does not require, each school district to become a "district of choice" - that is, a district that accepts transfer students from outside the district under the terms of the referenced Education Code sections.
-If the school board of a district decides to become a "district of choice" it must determine the number of students it is willing to accept in this category each year and make sure that the students are selected through a "random and unbiased" process, which generally means a lottery process.
+If the school board of a district decides to become a "district of choice" it must determine the number of students it is willing to accept in this category each year and accept all pupils who apply to transfer until the school district is at maximum capacity.
+The school district of choice shall ensure that pupils admitted under this article are selected through an unbiased process that prohibits consideration of factors such as academic or athletic performance, physical conditions, or proficiency in English.
 If the district chooses not to become a "district of choice," a parent may not request a transfer under these provisions.
 Other provisions of the "district of choice" option include:

-- · Either the district a student would transfer to or the district a student would transfer from may deny a transfer if it will negatively affect the racial and ethnic balance of the district, or a court-ordered or voluntary desegregation plan.
+- Either the district a student would transfer to or the district a student would transfer from may deny a transfer if it will negatively affect the racial and ethnic balance of the district, or a court-ordered or voluntary desegregation plan.
 A district of choice cannot deny a transfer request on the basis that the costs to provide services exceeds the revenue received, but it may reject a request if doing so would require the creation of a new program.
 However, the district of choice may not deny the transfer of any special needs student, including an individual with exceptional needs, or an English Learner student even if the cost to educate the student exceeds the revenue received or the creation of a new program is required.
-The district a student would be leaving may also limit the total number of students transferring out of the district each year to a specified percentage of its total enrollment, depending on the size of the district. - Communications to parents or guardians by a school district of choice shall be factually accurate and shall not target students based upon academic ability, athletic performance, or other personal characteristics. - No student who currently attends a school or lives within the attendance area of a school can be forced out of that school to make room for a student transferring under these provisions. - Siblings of students already attending school in the "district of choice" and children of military personnel must be given transfer priority. - A parent may request transportation assistance within the boundaries of the "district of choice".
+The district a student would be leaving may also limit the total number of students transferring out of the district each year to a specified percentage of its total enrollment, depending on the size of the district. - Communications to parents by a school district of choice shall be factually accurate and shall not target students based upon academic ability, athletic performance, or other personal characteristics. - The district of choice must post transfer application information on its website, including any applicable forms, the timeline for a transfer, and an explanation of the selection process. - All communications from a school district of choice regarding transfer opportunities must be available in all languages for which translations are required in the school district of residence under EC §48985.

+- No student who currently attends a school or lives within the attendance area of a school can be forced out of that school to make room for a student transferring under these provisions. - Entrance priority must be given as follows: - Siblings of students already attending school in the "district of choice" must be given first priority. - Pupils eligible for free or reduced-price meals must be given second priority. - Children of military personnel must be given third priority. - A parent may request transportation assistance within the boundaries of the "district of choice."
 The district is required to provide transportation only to the extent it already does so. - A school district in which an active military duty parent of a student resides shall not deny the transfer of that student to a school in any district, if the school district to which the parent of the student applies approves the application for transfer.